qbrilliance/qristal-core/examples/README.md

 _gate depth_: 83
 _noise_: false

 Demonstrates the use of the SDK's built-in VQE routines.
+Can be built with MPI support and parallelization over Pauli terms.

 `qaoa`

-_qubits_: 9
+_qubits_: 3
-_gate depth_: 320
+_qaoa_steps_: 2
 _noise_: false

-Demonstrates the use of the SDK's built-in implementation of the QAOA algorithm.
+Demonstrates the use of the SDK's built-in implementation of the QAOA simple algorithm.
 This example may take some time to run.